Commuters warned not to retrieve items dropped on subway tracks unless it’s your phone in which case fair enough - The Beaverton

 Commuters warned not to retrieve items dropped on subway tracks unless it’s your phone in which case fair enough

-passengers are being warned never to attempt to reach for personal articles that have fallen onto the subway tracks, unless it’s their cell phone because how are you just going to leave that there?
+passengers are being warned never to attempt to reach for personal articles that have fallen onto the subway tracks, unless ’s their cell phone because how are you just going to leave that there?

-Speaking out on the matter is Mark Gormman, head of track safety at Toronto’s independent Transit Safety Council.
+Speaking out on the matter is Mark Gormman, head of track safety at Toronto’s independent Safety Council.
 “Rider safety is our number one concern, and nobody wants anyone to get hurt on the subway tracks,” insisted Gormman.
-“We understand the temptation to try and brave the tracks to get back a lost wallet or set of house keys, but it’s just not worth the risk – unlike for say a new 11, which costs at least $900 What are you going to do, leave it there to possibly get run over?”
+“We understand the temptation to try and brave the tracks to get back a lost wallet or set of house keys, but it’s just not worth the risk – unlike for say a new 11, which costs at least $900.
+What are you going to do, leave it there to possibly get run over?”

 “You can probably make it in time,” added Gormman.